Key concepts

 When these controls are applied together and consistently, each profile behaves as a fully independent browser environment.
 From a monitoring website’s perspective, each profile appears as a separate, stable user context.

 This is why anti-detect browsers are the most effective approach when you need reliable separation across multiple accounts or workflows.
-In the following sections, you will learn how Incogniton applies these principles to manage isolated browser profiles in practice.
+In the following sections, you will learn how Incogniton applies these principles to manage isolated browser profiles reliably.